Oregon Zoo: Hoyt Park

+Washington Park

 The zoo at its current site opened on July 3, 1959.
 It was renamed the Portland Zoological Gardens at that time, but remained commonly known as the Portland Zoo.
 The elephants and big cats were not moved to the new zoo until November.
 A new interchange was constructed on the adjacent freeway, the Sunset Highway, for better access to the new zoo.

+Elephants

-The zoo became popular locally in 1953, when Rosy the Asian elephant was acquired.
+The zoo rose it popularity locally in 1953, when Rosy the Asian elephant was acquired.
 The zoo became world-famous in 1962 when the Asian elephant "Packy" was born.
 He was the first elephant born in the Western Hemisphere in 44 years and was (as of 2010) the tallest Asian elephant in the United States at 10.5 ft (3.2 m) tall.
 A total of 28 more calves have been born at the Oregon Zoo, including seven sired by Packy (two of which, Shine and Rama, remained at the zoo), making it the most successful zoo elephant breeding program in the world.
 On August 23, 2008, Rose-Tu, the granddaughter of the zoo's first elephant Rosy, gave birth to a son named Samudra.
 The birth made Samudra the first third-generation captive-born elephant in North America.

-Attendance in 1962, the year in which Packy was born, was 1.2 million people.
+Attendance in 1962, the year Packy was born, was 1.2 million people.
 Over the next several years, the number of animals declined, from 450 (representing 150 species) in 1962 to 386 (representing 123 species) in 1976, and annual attendance also declining over the same period, reaching its lowest point in 1975, with 448,198 visitors.

+On February 9, 2017, Oregon Zoo staff decided to euthanize Packy after a long struggle with drug-resistant tuberculosis.
+He was laid to rest at an unidentified city-owned "wooded, grassy area" that is not open to the public.

+Metropolitan Service District

 Until 1971, the zoo was operated by the City, and then by the Portland Zoological Society under contract to the City.
 In 1976, area voters approved a tax levy plan under which the zoo was taken over by the Metropolitan Service District (or MSD, now known as Metro).
 Ownership of the zoo passed to Metro on July 1, 1976.
 Metro has continued expansion projects, aided by donors, sponsors and volunteers.

 Later in 1976, MSD renamed the zoo the Washington Park Zoo after a naming contest.
 The railway was renamed the Washington Park and Zoo Railway two years later.
 The decline in attendance seen in the 1960s and 1970s eventually began to reverse, and the zoo recorded 752,632 visitors in 1984 and 897,189 in 1986.